SinusBot/docs/docs/youtube-dl.md

 Make sure that the `YoutubeDLPath` in your `config.ini` is set to the correct path as described above.

-Try downloading something in your SinusBot webinterface on the "Upload" page and check what it shows in the list. "youtube-dl unavailable" indicates that youtube-dl is not installed correctly; In that case reinstall it as shown above.
+Try downloading something in your SinusBot web-interface on the "Upload" page and check what it shows in the list. "youtube-dl unavailable" indicates that youtube-dl is not installed correctly; In that case reinstall it as shown above.

 #### Signature extraction failed